Itsnexn/Itsnexn.me/_contents/Misc/Obsidian-as-second-brain.md

 ---
 title: How I use obsidian as my second brain
 author: 0xNexn
-description: "Like many, I have struggled with my note-taking and I couldn't find a good system to organize them. so I started to try different popular workflows and I stumbled upon the P.A.R.A method. in this post i'll show you my workflow and we will setup a second brain using obsidian together."
+description: "Like many, I have struggled with my note-taking and I couldn't find a good system to organize them. so I created my own method. in this post i'll show you my workflow and we will setup a second brain using obsidian together."
 date: 1651158642
 tags: [
     "Note Taking",